Tree-Like Structure

 getParentPath<T extends object>(value: object): ParentPath<T> | undefined

-Returns the parent of the target plus the path from the parent to the target, or undefined
+Returns the parent of the target plus the path from the parent to the target, or undefined if it has no parent.

 getParent<T extends object>(value: object): T | undefined

-Returns the parent object of the target object, or undefined
+Returns the parent object of the target object, or undefined if there's no parent.

 getParentToChildPath(fromParent: object, toChild: object): Path | undefined